Mississippi Medicaid Long-Term Care Definition

 Countable vs. Non-Countable Income

 Nearly all income that a Medicaid applicant receives is counted towards Medicaid’s income limit.
 This includes cash from family and friends, employment wages, alimony payments, pension payments, annuity payments, Social Security Disability Income, Social Security Income, IRA withdrawals, and stock dividends.
 Nationally, Holocaust restitution payments are not counted as income.
-Furthermore, in MS, the VA Aid & Attendance, which is above and beyond the Basic VA Pension, does not count as income.
+Furthermore, in MS, the VA Aid & Attendance, which is above and beyond the Basic VA Pension, does not count.

 Treatment of Income for a Couple